How To Cold Brew Iced Tea

 Cold Brew Iced Tea Tastes Better

-There are two main reasons why cold brew iced tea is the best iced tea.
-The most important reason is the taste: Cold brew iced tea tastes so much better than tea that has first been hot brewed and then cooled down!
+There are two main reasons why cold brewing iced tea makes the best iced tea.
+The most important reason is the taste: Cold brewed iced tea tastes so much better than tea that has first been hot brewed and then cooled down!
 There really isn’t any competition: When we do Free Your Tea A/B testing of hot and cold brewed versions of the same tea we have never had anyone prefer the hot one.

 Cold brew iced tea tastes so much better than hot brewed iced because the long and slow cold brewing brings out all the great flavors of the tea.
 It doesn’t create any of the bitterness that comes from hot brewing tea for more than a few minutes, or from making extra strong tea because it will be diluted with cold water and ice to make iced tea.

 The other main reason why cold brewed iced tea is the best iced the is the convenience.
 All you have to do is add tea to cold water and place it in the fridge overnight, and next morning you have delicious iced tea.
 If it is already morning and you want your tea today, just use twice as much tea and it will be done in 6 hours.

 Technically cold brew iced tea isn’t iced tea, as there is no ice involved.
 It is just that when we talk about cold tea we always call it iced tea.
 Most people still prefer to make their cold brew iced tea a little on the strong side.
 Then they add some ice cubes to keep it cool as you slowly sip it in the heat.

 Step 1: Find any tea you have (try a Free Your Tea Iced Tea Sampler or get a Free Your Tea subscription to always have fresh high quality teas on hand) and mix with cold water with the same ratio you would if you made cup or pot of hot tea, or a little more as you can always dilute it with cold water or ice cubes.